tychosoft/moderncli/FEATURES.md

 ## sync.hpp

 Thread and sync templates.
-This includes special sync ptrs and container templates that offer public access objects to protected data only when a lock (mutex or shared) is being actively asserted.
+This includes special sync pointer and container templates that offer public access objects to protected data only when a lock (mutex or shared) is being actively asserted.
 This behavior is very similar to rust locking access and gives stronger guarantees about access safety while